MonicaHillman/DigiFlix/README.md

 # Digiflix

-Digiflix é um site baseado na interface da Netflix com o intuito de reunir os trabalhos do curso Bacharelado em Tecnologias Digitais da Universidade de Caxias do Sul.
+Digiflix is a website based on the Netflix interface in order to gather the productions of the Bachelor of Digital Technologies course at the University of Caxias do Sul.

-## Ferramentas
+## Tools

 [Create React App](https://github.com/facebook/create-react-app)